-GNSO Council: The GNSO is responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
-Once policies are adopted by the Board, the GNSO Council serves as a resource for staff who have questions about the background or intent of the policy recommendations during its implementation.
-The GNSO Council may continue to provide input on the implementation of a policy, for example, if the GNSO Council believes that the implementation is inconsistent with the policy.consensus policy
+GNSO Council: The GNSO is responsible for developing substantive policies relating to generic top-level domains.
+GNSO Council, as the manager of the overall policy development process, provides oversight of the overall policy development activities.
+Once policy recommendations are approved by the GNSO Council and adopted by the Board, the GNSO Council (or through its liaison to the IRT) serves as a resource for GDD staff who have questions about the background or intent of the policy recommendations during its implementation.
+The GNSO Council may continue to provide input on the implementation of a policy recommendation, for example, if the GNSO Council believes that the implementation is inconsistent with the policy recommendation.
+Following implementation of a consensus policy recommendation, the Council is also responsible for reviewing the Post-Implementation Policy Status Report and determining next steps providing any follow-up guidance based on its results (see Section VI below).
+The GNSO Council will appoint a Council liaison to the IRT.

-ICANN Organization (“ICANN org”): ICANN org focuses staff and resources on: policy development support, event management, registrar and registry support, community support, contract compliance, IANA functions, outreach and capacity building, external services for the broader community, and internal staff services.
-ICANN org implements the community’s recommendations at the direction of the Board and under the supervision of the CEO.
+ICANN Organization (“ICANN org”): ICANN org focuses staff and resources on: policy development support, event management, registrar and registry support, community support, contractual compliance, IANA functions, outreach and capacity building, external services for the broader community, and internal staff services.
+ICANN org implements the community-developed policy recommendations at the direction of the Board and under the supervision of the CEO.

-GNSO Policy Staff: The Policy staff support the GNSO in its policy development activities.
-As such, the Policy staff are responsible for handing off GNSO policies for implementation to the GDD staff once the policies are approved by the Board.
-Policy staff can also serve as a resource for GDD staff should questions arise surrounding the intent or history of a policy recommendation
+GNSO Policy Staff: The Policy staff support the GNSO in its policy development activities and the GNSO Council in its oversight role.
+As such, the Policy staff are responsible for handing off GNSO policy recommendations for implementation to the GDD staff once the policy recommendations are approved by the Board.
+Policy staff can also serve as a resource for GDD staff should questions arise surrounding the intent or history of a policy recommendation, and support reviews of implemented consensus policies as detailed in Section VI below.

-Global Domains Division (GDD): GDD responsible for the entire implementation lifecycle, from creating an implementation plan, engaging the IRT, consulting with relevant ICANN org staff and any outside parties that are required, and conducting outreach surrounding the implementation, including communicating with the public and relevant stakeholders regarding the progress of implementation.
+Global Domains Division (GDD): GDD is responsible for the entire implementation lifecycle, from creating an implementation plan, engaging the IRT, consulting with relevant ICANN org staff and any outside parties that are required, and conducting outreach surrounding the implementation, including communicating with the public and relevant stakeholders regarding the progress of implementation.